itbusina/testlemon-docs/docs/docs/pages/platform/integrations/webhook-integration.md

-# How to integrate Testlemon in GitHub pipeline
+# How to integrate any webhook in Testlemon

 Testlemon’s webhook integration enables teams to send the failed result data to any URL.
 The data is send using POST http method.